 Eckhart Tolle’s excellent book ‘a new earth’ explains ego beautifully.
 His spoken version – where Eckhart is also the narrator – is the best.

-To trade without ego is a necessary goal; to do so, of course, is to trade without emotion.
-A loss is part of the trading game, and the successful, professional trader manages loss with the same detachment as she manages wins.
-Without feeling.
+To trade without ego is a necessary but difficult goal; to do so, of course, is to trade without emotion.
+Loss is part of the trading game and the successful, professional trader manages loss with the same detachment as she manages wins.
+Without emotion.

-Don’t get me wrong; the unexpected ‘grand’ win will come along, so allow ourselves a small celebration.
-However, the professional trader manages each trade with an (egoless) positive traders equation in mind, an approach that will never need commiseration.
+Don’t get me wrong, the unexpected ‘grand’ win will come along, so allow ourselves a small celebration.
+However, the professional trader manages each trade with a (egoless) positive traders equation in mind, an approach that will never have the need for commiseration.

 To achieve a positive traders equation – an equation that includes risk, reward and, the often forgotten about, probability – is everything.
 Fear, greed and overconfidence are all parts of the ego.
 And, ego messes up our ability to recognise probability.

-However, with understanding, determination and practise, as in all our endeavours, we can mostly eliminate many of the damaging characteristics of the ego.
-To do so, indeed in trading, we need to train ourselves to be aware of these emotions and manage them correctly.
-Eckhart says that to succeed ego we need to be mindful of it and be in the present – that is, be in the now.
+However, with understanding, determination and practise, as in all our endeavours, we can largely eliminate many of the damaging characteristics of the ego.
+To do so, certainly in trading, we need to train ourselves to be aware of these emotions and manage them correctly.
+Eckhart says that to manage ego we simply need to be aware of it and be in the present – that is, be in the now.

 Taking a trade, for example, based on making up ‘lost ground’ is trading based on the past; or more accurately, based on the ego.
 It doesn’t work!